English: Literature & Creative Writing

 - begin to apply different critical readings to a text

-For their assessment in this unit, students will create a folio of stylistic texts, maintain a reading journal and develop critical analyses of texts.
+For their assessment in this unit, students will create a range of creative responses, develop critical analyses of texts, and complete an end of semester exam.